jikamens/jik-backup-utilities/README.md

 bothered to write that script yet since I haven't actually needed to do such a restore.
 Some notes about this:

-* The script stores a "checkums" file in each collection subdirectory of the database directory.
+* The script stores a "checksums" file in each collection subdirectory of the database directory.
 These files are used to make the script itself run faster, and they should be excluded from backups since they're not needed for restores and are not particularly